 - Logging policy – Without a strict zero-logging policy, you’re never truly private.
 ISPs collect and keep records of all your online activity.
 When you route your Internet connection through a VPN, they can no longer “read” your data – but if your VPN is just recording what you do instead, then what’s the use of it?
 A good VPN will not keep any records that can be traced back to you.

 - Network size – The size of a VPN provider’s network can be looked at as a sign of its reputation, functionality, and stability.
 Larger VPNs tend to have a better infrastructure in place, helping to reduce the chance of any leaks.
 Plus, when a provider offers a large network, you have more options for getting online and bypassing blocks and censors.

-5 VPNs that protect your online activity
+5 VPNs that protect your online activity with leak protection

 When it comes to security, though, ExpressVPN is hard to beat.
 256-bit AES encryption wraps your data securely, IPv6 support blocks any spying eyes from seeing your IP, and a built-in DNS leak test + many others ensures your VPN usage is leak-free, no matter your device.
 ExpressVPN also doesn’t log any of your data that can be traced back to you and is based in the British Virgin Islands – where they’re exempt from U.S. and European laws, giving you greater anonymity online.